PHES-ODM/PHES-ODM-Mapper/filters.md

 | 1           | 1            | protocolSteps | value      | exclude_equals |               |
 | 1           |              | protocolSteps |            | apply_filter   | protocolSteps |

 Filtering is performed using boolean filters that are given names and that are applied to various classes (ie. DataFrames).
+The filters contain one boolean value for each row of a DataFrame, with a value of `True` meaning to include the corresponding row, and a value of `False` to exclude the corresponding row.
 The names given to the filters in the example configuration table above are referenced in the `inputFilter` and `outputFilter` columns.
 The names can be any user-defined string.

 A filter must first be created.
 This can be done with the [create_filter](#create_filter) operation, or from another operation where the filter's name is specified as an `outputFilter`.
 In the example table above, the first row creates the filter named `0`, setting all values to `TRUE`.
 A value of `TRUE` means that all rows in the table (in this case the measures table) are initially included.
 A value of `FALSE` would mean that all rows in the table are initially not included.